 ID regularly hosts workshops for students on a range of career topics, including resumes and portfolios, networking, interviewing, and negotiating.

 ID students also regularly network with design leaders and the greater ID community at ID events.

-As an ID alum and design professional with over 25 years of experience, Kelly is uniquely prepared to professionally mentor ID students.
+As an ID alum and design professional with over 25 years of experience, Peter is uniquely prepared to professionally mentor ID students.

 ID's engaged alumni network actively recruits ID graduates.